fmatter/TuCaLex/README.md

 PC *_katɨ_ ‘fat’.
-Some languages reinterpreted the final syllable as a PERT marker.
+Note that some languages reinterpreted the final syllable as a PERT marker.

 | Form | Language | - | - | - | - |